pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Options:
       -p, --parameter parameter  Optional multiple method parameters of form name=value
-      -i, --interactive          If set, instancename argument must be a class and user is provided with a list of instances of the class from which the instance to delete is selected.
+      -i, --interactive          If set, INSTANCENAME argument must be a class and user is provided with a list of instances of the class from which the instance to delete is selected.